What is Land Surveying?

 In the office, Surveyors then use sophisticated software, such as Auto-cad to draft plans and map the onsite measurements.
 Surveyors work on a diverse variety of projects from land subdivision and mining exploration, to tunnel building and major construction, which means no two days are the same.
 They are experts in determining land size and measurement.
 They also give advice and provide information to guide the work of engineers, architects and developers.

 Watch this video to find out more about what Surveyors do, and how they are crucial to national development.
+You can also view the South Australian version of this video here.

 What is Surveying and Spatial Science?